Key Takeaway Points

 Conclusion

 Finally, None of the cities under analysis had pollution levels below the WHO-recommended threshold, despite the fact that the list of the least polluted cities in India is provided above.
-Tirunelveli and Naharlagun, the least polluted cities in India, Most of the least polluted cities were located in Karnataka and Tamil Nadu.
+Aizawl and Gangtok are the least polluted cities in India.
+Most of the least polluted cities are located in Karnataka.
 Moreover, air quality monitoring devices are required to have accurate air quality data in cities.
-By monitoring air quality data with Oizom devices, which monitor various environmental parameters like air quality, polluting gases, odourful and toxic gases, noise, weather conditions, radiation, etc. Using our patented e-breathing technology, Oizom assures the highest accuracy even in extreme environmental conditions.
+By monitoring air quality data with Oizom devices, which monitor various environmental parameters like air quality, polluting gases, odourous and toxic gases, noise, weather conditions, radiation, etc., using our patented e-breathing technology, Oizom assures the highest accuracy even in extreme environmental conditions.
+To wrap things up, this blog dives into the top 10 least polluted cities in India.
 I hope you find these insights helpful and interesting!

 FAQs